Spectral Convergence of Symmetrized Graph Laplacian on manifolds with boundary: Lemma for Spectral Convergence

-This subsection is dedicated to proving convergence of eigenvalues of the matrices $L_{\epsilon,n}$ and $\tilde{L}_{\epsilon,n}$.
+In this section, we state and prove the convergence of eigenvalues of the matrices $L_{\epsilon,n}$ and $\tilde{L}_{\epsilon,n}$ that is needed in proving Theorem~\ref{spectralconvneumann}.
 Before this is stated, we emphasize that in \cite{rosasco2010learning}, the results hold when $\mathcal{M}$ is simply a subset of Euclidean space.
-In particular, the following result, as well as Lemma \ref{adapted rbv}, holds for any compact manifold with or without boundary.
+In particular, the following result, as well as Lemma \ref{adapted-rbv-supplement}, holds for any compact manifold with or without boundary.